DR-FREKE/DataMellon/README.md

 to initiate the app, run yarn or yarn install to run test run yarn test:watch

+## P.S

+I could not complete the filtering as I ran out of time but it is 90% done.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts